EBIvariation/variant-remapping/README.md

 **Method**: creates reads from the flanking sequences of each variant, then maps them to the new assembly using bowtie2.

-Currently, it only SNPs and short indels but has not been tested with larger or more complex variants
+Currently, it only SNPs and short indels but has not been tested with larger or more complex variants.

 ## Prerequisites
 To run this pipeline you will need to install and configure [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation).
 The pipeline uses other software that needs to be downloaded and installed locally.
-You can obtain them manually or use [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
+You can obtain them manually or use [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ### Installation using conda
 ```bash